nicholas-stancio-saka/nicholas-stancio-saka/README.md

+## Portfolio
+To get an overview of my projects and works, please visit the "portfolio" folder.
+Here, you will find summaries and guides relating to my various projects.
+The detailed work and actual projects are housed in separate repositories, the links to which can be found within the corresponding ReadMe files in the "portfolio" directory.

 ## Experience
 - Started as a part-time Mobile Engineer at Klikdaily, advancing to a full-time role highlighting my growth and dedication.
 - Co-founded Pensil Crypto, orchestrating the planning, development, and launch of the crypto app, showcasing entrepreneurial spirit.